yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 #### Pod resource limits

 Axway API Gateway runs in a Java VM.
-Set the `Xmx` parameter for a Java VM pool to the limited effect of a potential memory leak.
+A Java VM pool is limited with the `Xmx` parameter: If there is a memory leak, it can affect the entire cluster.
+JVM heap size should be limited.

 Kubernetes permits defining a CPU and memory limits for each pod to protect the cluster.
 Setting up the limits is especially important in